Johnny Lockwood

-John Sidney Lockwood (7 December 1920 – 25 April 2013) was a British variety entertainer, comedian and actor, who also became notable in Australia after emigrating to that country.
+John Sidney Lockwood (7 December 1920 – 25 April 2013) known as Johnny Lockwood, was a British variety entertainer, comedian and actor, who also became notable in Australia after emigrating to that country.

+In his native England, he was a variety performer on the West End circuit, primarily as a stand-up-comedian, but also as a singer and dancer.
+He was invited to serve at a Royal Command Performance in 1949.

+Biography

-Lockwood born in West Ham, Essex (now East London) and worked in radio, theatre, television and film.
-He became well known for his role in the satirical television comedy The Mavis Bramston Show and the Australian television soap opera Number 96 playing bumbling Hungarian Jewish deli proprietor Aldo Godolfus from 1972 until 1975, a central cast member opposite Philippa Baker who would play his future wife Roma and naive rebellious teenage daughter Rose (played by Vivienne Garrett).
+Lockwood was born in West Ham, Essex (now East London) and worked in radio, theatre, television and film.
+After his huge success in England, he emigrated to Australia, where he became well known for his role in the satirical television comedy The Mavis Bramston Show and the Australian television soap opera Number 96 playing bumbling Hungarian Jewish deli proprietor Aldo Godolfus from 1972 until 1975, a central cast member opposite Philippa Baker who would play his future wife Roma and naive rebellious teenage daughter Rose (played by Vivienne Garrett).

-The comedy of much of the duo of Aldo and Roma stemmed from both being European immigrants (Aldo from Hungary, And Roma from Russia), who had trouble understanding the local language.
+The comedy of much of the duo of "Aldo and Roma" stemmed from both being European immigrants (Aldo from Hungary, And Roma from Russia), who had trouble understanding the local language.

-Although Aldo was essentially a comedy character, prior to Number 96, Lockwood had not performed in drama and was primarily a stand-up comic.
+Although Aldo was essentially a comedy character, prior to Number 96, Lockwood had not performed in straight drama and was primarily a stand-up comic.

 He had a small role in film Moulin Rouge! and several other features.

-Biography

-Early career
+Early life and military service

 Lockwood was born as one of four children to William and Annie Lockwood, he had always wanted to perform on stage.
-He's dad died when he was 9 in 1929 and his mother died in 1933, hence he was orphaned at age 12, and at 14 applied for a job as a dancer in a touring show.
+His father died when he was 9 in 1929 and his mother died in 1933, hence he was orphaned at age 12, and at 14 applied for a job as a dancer in a touring show.

 He continued to develop his talents and by 18 was performing as a variety entertainer after given a contract by impresario Jack Hylton as a comedian.
 He was a member of the charitable entertainment fraternity, the Grand Order of Water Rats.